badcoff33/vim/README.md

 tips.Here is a link to a very comprehensive online book: http://learnvimscriptthehardway.stevelosh.com

+### Open the commandline window

+Sure, you can do `:` followed by a `<C-f>`.
+Or, sometimes more convinient, just press in normal mode`q:` for the command line or `q/` or `q?` to enter the search window.
+The advantage to open one of thiese windows is that normal mode commands can be used.

 ### Plugins

 A plain installation works surprisingly well for me.
 I tried really a lot of optional Vim plugins, but removed most of them, becausse all I need comes with Vim "out of the box".
 But some plugins may help in certain situations.
 This is my short list of noteable Vim plugins: